segmentio/segment-docs/src/engage/audiences/linked-audiences-braze.md

 2. If the event is sent successfully to Braze, you will see a `“message”: “success”` response in Segment.
 3. Open Braze and check your [campaign dashboard](https://www.braze.com/docs/user_guide/message_building_by_channel/email/reporting_and_analytics/email_reporting){:target="_blank"} (Braze > *[Your Unique Campaign]* > Analytics) to confirm that Braze sent the message.
 It can take up to 15 minutes for Braze to send the email.
-4. If your email doesn’t look the way you want it to, adjust the [liquid syntax](https://www.braze.com/docs/user_guide/personalization_and_dynamic_content/liquid/using_liquid/#using-liquid-1){:target="_blank"} in Braze and send another test event in Segment.
+4. If your email doesn’t look the way you want it to, adjust the [Liquid syntax](https://www.braze.com/docs/user_guide/personalization_and_dynamic_content/liquid/using_liquid/#using-liquid-1){:target="_blank"} in Braze and send another test event in Segment.
 See the following [personalization examples](#liquid-examples-to-use-in-braze) for more specific details.
 5. When you’re finished testing your campaign, proceed to [Enable your Linked Audience](/docs/engage/audiences/linked-audiences/#step-4-enable-your-linked-audience).

-## Liquid Examples to use in Braze
+## Liquid examples to use in Braze

 Use the following examples as context and information to experiment with setting up your campaign in Braze.